-Impacts of Globalisation (Edexcel IGCSE Geography)
+Impacts of Globalisation (Edexcel IGCSE Geography): Revision Note

-Benefits & Costs to People
+Benefits & costs to people

 It can be argued that without globalisation the least developed countries and people would be worse off than they are now